Non-road engine

-Non-road engines are engines that are used for other purposes than a motor vehicle that is used on a public roadway.
+Non-road engines (or non-road mobile machinery in the European Union) are internal combustion engines that are used for other purposes than a motor vehicle that is used on a public roadway.
 The term is commonly used by regulators to classify the engines in order to control their emissions.

 Non-road engines are used in a wide range of applications which may include machinery and non-road vehicles.
 In many jurisdictions, the term non-road engine is assumed to refer to the engines that have mobility or portability, which is separated from the term stationary engine.
 The definition of non-road engine may explicitly exclude certain non-road vehicles such as aircraft, locomotives, and ocean-going marine vessels.

 Classifications

 There are many classifications of the non-road engines based on the jurisdictions.
 The following are common classifications: